How do we experience architecture? Is it all about art and aesthetics? Is it purely about functionality?

 So how do we get better at “drinking in” and experiencing architecture?
 We can read about it, go to lectures, ask questions.
 These are all powerful methods of gaining a better understanding of our built environment.
 But perhaps the best way is to just look, and look again, and then look some more.
 Study the details, both functional and non-functional.
 In historic buildings, consider its materials and purpose at the time of construction, and what the neighborhood might have looked like in that time.
 In newer buildings, consider how design has changed in the contemporary world and if you like the direction it is going.
 Pay attention to what catches your eye about a building and ask yourself if you believe that was what the architect had hoped to achieve.
 Reflect on why some buildings/houses are appealing to you and some are not.

 In the spirit of getting out and looking, Carbon Architects is starting the Instagram contest of “Guess the Skyline”.
-We will be posting an image of an Ogden building every month.
+We will be posting an image of an Ogden building every other month.
 Your job is to figure out which building the skyline is outlining.
 All correct answers will be put in a hat for a drawing.
 The winner will get one of these great Carbon Architects mugs.

 So, keep looking at the buildings around you.
 Drink in the architecture.